FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 #### Flux

-Makes the color of your computer’s display adapt to the time of day.
+Makes the color of your computer's display adapt to the time of day.

 #### Dash